iysatp/nltp-rules/Season 19 Rules.md

 * (b) Valid home servers for Season 18 include the following North American servers: New York, Toronto, Atlanta, Chicago, Dallas, Los Angeles, San Francisco and Seattle.
 * (c) Teams may be allowed to change their home servers at the beginning of the season if there are extenuating circumstances.
 Captains will need to discuss this with the CRC.
 * (d) Commissioners reserve the right to grant additional server changes throughout the season to teams with special circumstances.
 * (e) Server selection will be based on the Server Chart.
-Captains may mutually agree to play on different servers.
+Captains may mutually agree to disregard the Server Chart and play on any valid server(s).
 If the captains are unable to come to a mutual agreement, the CRC may determine game server according to the teams' declared home servers.
 * (f) Matches that are played on two servers (according to the Server Chart or agreement between captains) will be in an A/B/B/A format.
 Example: New York/Chicago goes NY/CHI/CHI/NY, or CHI/NY/NY/CHI.

 ##### *Section III - Match Rules*
 * (a) Each match consists of two separate games, each of which is 20 minutes long.
-Each game is two 10 minute halves.
-In cases of split servers, the teams will alternate servers for each half.
+Each game consists of two 10 minute halves.
 Games which end in a tie will go into overtime.
 * (b) At the conclusion of the match, screenshots/tagpro.eu are to be posted to the wire thread.
 To preserve statistics, tagpro.eu links need to be submitted after the games under the "Captain Center" tab of TagProLeague (remember to submit all relevant statistics, including those of a timeout or overtime).
 If these methods are not followed, statistics will not be kept, and penalties will be applied.
 * (c) Teams are discouraged from taking overly long between halves.
 However, problems arise and halves may start late.
 In this case, the team that is ready to start is highly encouraged to keep their complaints to a minimum - see the etiquette section for more information.
 If it takes over 15 minutes, the team delaying forfeits the entire game.
-* (d) Teams are allowed 1 (or more) players from their team to spectate, but they must be in a different Discord channel than the players in the match, and may not communicate with them in any way while they are playing.
+* (d) Teams are allowed 1 (or more) players from their team to spectate, but they may not communicate with the players in any way while they are ingame.
 Please see the Substitutes Section for more information on this.
-* (e) Captains and co-captains that are not actively playing in their A-team match are allowed to listen in only to A-team communication while spectating the game.
+* (e) Captains and co-captains who are not actively playing in their A-team match are allowed to listen in only to A-team communication while spectating the game.
 They must remain muted.
 * (f) Given NLTP's deviation from timeouts during competitive matches, any player wishing to serve as a live substitute can spectate the game and listen in to the A-team communication, but must remain muted until they enter the game.
 This applies only to live substitutions.

 ##### *Section IV - Overtime*